shruti-neophyte/Java-CyberCafe/README.md

 •	Computerized system generates online reports.
 •	It reduces the data consistency and redundancy.
 •	Computerized system is very helpful to display all records.
- HARDWARE REQUIREMENTS

-	Processor 1 GHz
-	At least 1-GB RAM preferred
-	Hard disk of size 20GB or above
-	Monitor
-	Keyboard and mouse

 SOFTWARE REQUIREMENTS